SCVDetect/SCVdet/README.md

 This repository contains the implementation of our GNN model for vulnerability detection by modeling function-level relationships in source code.

 ## 1. Dataset  & Data Processing
-We use two real-world datasets constructed from Java and C/C++ code:
+We use real-world datasets constructed from Java, C/C++, and Python code:
 - **Dataset 1**: ProjectKB
 - **Dataset 2**: QEMU+FFmpeg
 - **Dataset 3**: Big-Vul